Relocating with pets? Here’s 9 things you need to know

 Finding a pet-friendly property

-If you’re planning to move with a pet make sure to let your relocation or estate agent know before they begin hunting for your new home.
+If you plan to move with a pet, let your relocation or estate agent know before they begin hunting for your new home.

 Not all UK landlords are pet-friendly, so your agent will need to limit the search to those who are.
 Be aware that even if a landlord accepts pets they can ask for an extra monthly fee or cleaning cost at the end of your tenancy.

 The good news is that this could soon change.
-One of the proposed terms of the new Renters Reform Bill would ban landlords from forbidding pets without good reason.
+One of the terms of the proposed Renters Rights Bill would ban landlords from forbidding pets without good reason.
 On their side, tenants could be asked to take out insurance against any damage their pet might cause.

 Pet passports and paperwork